raytalks/raytalks/README.md

 Yes, there’s one Rayta here, and no, it’s not "Raita" (the famous Indian yogurt, cucumber side dish).
 Thanks mom and dad.
 People cannot stop giggling when they read my name now.
 It's pronounced as "Right-a", but you can also call me "Rei" or "Ray" ✌🏽.
 My pronouns are she/her 🫡

 ## What I do
-I work as a Senior Engineering Manager for Primer Brand and Brand Engineering at GitHub, and I am  deeply embedded in several tech communities like the monthly [Amsterdam Ruby](https://www.amsrb.org/) community, [Lowlands Community Meetup](https://www.meetup.com/lowlands-community/), [DevOpsDays Amsterdam](https://devopsdays.org/events/2022-amsterdam/welcome/), and some more 😎.
-I love to be part of tech events that support DEI, such as [RailsGirls](http://railsgirls.com/amsterdam2019.html) and [A11y Conf](https://techa11y.dev/) and I'm pretty vocal on these subjects.
+I work as a Senior Engineering Manager for Primer Brand and Brand Engineering at GitHub.

 ## What I love